-The EERP would be implemented in response to events that could be detected in the course of monitoring pursuant to Attachment C: Testing and Monitoring Plan, including exceedances of Actionable Testing limits described in Appendix 10: QASP (Table 7: Actionable Testing and Monitoring Outputs).
+The EERP would be implemented in response to events that could be detected in the course of monitoring pursuant to Attachment C: Testing and Monitoring Plan (Attachment C), including exceedances of Actionable Testing limits described in Table 7 of Appendix 10: Quality Assurance and Surveillance Plan (QASP) (Appendix 10).

-If CTV obtains evidence that the injected CO2 stream and/or associated pressure front may cause an endangerment to a USDW, CTV must perform the following actions:
+If CTV obtains evidence that the injected carbon dioxide (CO2) stream and/or associated pressure front may cause an endangerment to a USDW, CTV must perform the following actions:

-1. Initiate shutdown plan for the injection well.
-2. Take all steps reasonably necessary to identify and characterize any release.
-3. Notify the permitting agency (UIC Program Director) of the emergency event within 24 hours.
-4. Implement applicable portions of the approved EERP.
+- Initiate shutdown plan for the injection well. - Take all steps reasonably necessary to identify and characterize any release. - Notify the permitting agency (UIC Program Director) of the emergency event within 24 hours. - Implement applicable portions of the approved EERP.